dhanus/dhanus.github.io/speaking.md

 <div class="post">

-     <p>I speak about how to do things in software, and sometimes these talks are recorded.</p>
+     <p>I speak about how to do things in software, and sometimes these talks are recorded.
+I've also spoken at the Boston Python Meetup, <a href="https://twitter.com/pytennessee">PyTennessee</a>, and <a href="https://twitter.com/WithTheBest">AI With the Best</a>.
+If you would like me to speak at your event, please send me an email.</p>

      <p><b>How to scrape together a great data set using things you find on the internet</b></p>